google/testrun/README.md

 ## Roadmap :chart_with_upwards_trend:
 Test Run will constantly evolve to further support end-users by automating device network behaviour against industry standards.

+## Issue reporting :triangular_flag_on_post:
+If the application has come across a problem at any point during setup or use, please raise an issue under the [issues tab](https://github.com/auto-iot/test-run/issues).
+Issue templates exist for both bug reports and feature requests.
+If neither of these are appropriate for your issue, raise a blank issue instead.

 ## Contributing :keyboard:
 The contributing requirements can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
 In short, checkout the [Google CLA](https://cla.developers.google.com/) site to get started.